apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Just 5 minutes of exercise could reduce high blood pressure, study finds**
+**Southern California firefighters make progress against wildfire as fierce winds start to subside**

-You can read more about it [here](https://www.foxnews.com/health/just-minutes-exercise-could-reduce-high-blood-pressure-study-finds).
+You can read more about it [here](https://apnews.com/article/california-mountain-fire-winds-structures-destroyed-f526521a2e1427aa228cad771037bd56).

 ## Requirements
 - Python 3.8